cdclaxton/shortest-path-bfs/readme.md

 ## Introduction

-This Golang project performs a shortest path analysis using a Breadth First Search (BFS) approach and also an exhaustive (but limited) search.
+This Golang project performs a shortest path analysis using a Breadth First Search (BFS) approach and also an exhaustive search within a limited radius of each vertex.
 With the BFS approach, the code returns the first path that exists between two vertices.
 If the config specifies all of the paths to be found, within a limited range to make the computation tractable, then all of the paths that connect two vertices are returned.

 The input to the code is designed for data that represents a bipartite graph, e.g. composed of entities and documents (such as authors and academic papers).